Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2021_Chris_Reed.md

 in the past.
 This required having an accurate Javascript timer, a method to sync back with the server periodically, and a way for gradeables to store their allowed minutes in the database when being built.

-Another feature I implemented was the ability for instructors to chose an order for which gradeables should be completed.
+Another feature I implemented was the ability for instructors to choose an order for which gradeables should be completed.
 This forces students to complete a certain assignment before being allowed to open and submit the next assignment.
 This could be used in work at your own pace classes or in crash courses.